Last Updated on: 2nd December 2023, 04:47 pm

-A journal published by the National Library of Medicine explains how parrots don’t have carotenoid pigments that most other birds have.
-These pigments give birds their coloration.
+A journal in the National Library of Medicine explains how parrots lack the carotenoid pigments that most other birds have.
+These pigments give birds their vibrant colors.

-Instead, parrots have plumage pigments called psittacofulvins, which give a parrot’s skin and feathers their color.
-They work in mostly the same way as carotenoids.
+Instead, parrots have plumage pigments called psittacofulvins, which give the skin and feathers their color.
+Psittacofulvins work similarly to carotenoids.

-However, blushing can’t be seen (and therefore studied accurately) because of a parrot’s facial feathers, which cover the skin.
+However, blushing can’t be seen due to a parrot’s facial feathers.

 Underneath their feathers, parrots have bare white skin.
-As a result, it’s likely that all parrots blush.
-But because we can’t see the color change, they fluff the feathers on their face, nape, and neck to communicate with us and other animals instead.
+Consequently, all parrots blush.
+We can’t see the color change because they fluff the feathers on their face, nape, and neck.

-To blush, parrots turn their cheeks pink or red by increasing blood flow to the vessels and capillaries near the skin’s surface in the same way humans and primates do.
+Parrots turn their cheeks pink or red to blush by increasing blood flow to the vessels and capillaries near the skin’s surface, like humans and primates.

 Is My Macaw Blushing?

-To find out more about a parrot’s facial expressions, a team of researchers, led by Dr. Bertin, conducted a study into the unexplored research of facial display in captive blue-and-yellow macaws.
+To learn more about a parrot’s facial expressions, a team of researchers led by Dr. Bertin conducted a study into the facial display of captive blue-and-yellow macaws.

-Documented as a journal on Plos One, the team observed feather position on the crown, nape, and cheek and blushing on the parrots’ bare cheeks during the parrot’s daily routine and while interacting with a human caregiver.
+In Plos One, the team observed feather position on the crown, nape, and cheek and blushing on the parrots’ bare cheeks during the parrot’s daily routine and while interacting with their owner.

-The study found that crown, nape, and cheek feather-ruffling was more frequent when the parrots were sitting still.
+The study found crown, nape, and cheek feather-ruffling were more frequent when the macaw sat still.

-Similarly, crown ruffling was even more frequent when the parrots’ familiar caregivers actively engaged with them by talking to them and maintaining eye contact.
-Furthermore, blushing was also judged to be present in photographs taken of the interactions.
+Similarly, crown ruffling was even more frequent when the parrots’ familiar owners actively engaged by talking to them and maintaining eye contact.

-While the study was only small, the results show that blushing could be a form of communication that many parrots adopt to convey their emotions.
+While the study was small, the results proved that blushing is a form of communication many parrots adopt to convey their emotions.

-People don’t commonly associate birds with using facial cues and expressions to communicate, so this data is useful in helping caregivers better understand their pets.
+People don’t associate birds with using facial cues and expressions to communicate, so this data is beneficial in helping owners better understand their pet parrots.